Angel Escobedo: College career

 Escobedo competed for the wrestling team at Indiana University.
 While there, he won an NCAA Division I championship, and placed in the top five nationwide all four years he competed.
 Escobedo was the first wrestler from Indiana University to ever place in the top eight four times.

 Freestyle career

-At the 2013 World Team Trials Escobedo finished 2nd, but was promoted to compete in the World Championships when Obe Blanc failed a drug test.
+At the 2013 World Team Trials Escobedo finished 2nd, but was promoted to compete on the US World Championships team when Obe Blanc failed a drug test.

 At the 2013 World Wrestling Championships Escobedo advanced to the bronze medal match in the 55 kg division.
 Escobedo ultimately lost in the bronze medal match by one point to Sezar Akgül of Turkey.